cvondrick/ihog/README.md

 References
 ----------

+The conference paper for this software is currently under submission.
+In the mean time, please see our technical report:

 [1] Carl Vondrick, Aditya Khosla, Tomasz Malisiewicz, Antonio Torralba.
 "Inverting and Visualizing Features for Object Detection."
 Technical Report.
 2013.